 We carry out First Day Response.
 This means that if your child is absent you need to contact the school on the first morning of absence.
 If no contact is made, then somebody from the office will telephone to request a reason for the absence.
 Please also inform the office if you know in advance that your child will be absent for medical appointments.

 If your child is off from school, please confirm their absence in writing.
-If your child has below average attendance you may be asked to provide medical evidence to ensure that the absence is authorised.
+Your Child’s absence will only be authorised once confirmation in writing has been received.
+If your child has below average attendance, you may be asked to provide medical evidence to ensure that the absence is authorised.

 Regular attendance also means punctual attendance, it is important for you children to arrive on time; late arrival is disruptive to the class and upsetting for the children concerned.
 Please ensure that your child arrives in good time for registration.

 Children should not be taken out of school for holidays or days out during term time.
-However, if this is unavoidable, then a permission slip needs to be obtained from the office.
-The head teacher will be unable to give permission if this coincides with your child’s SATs tests (year 2 and year 6 only) which take place in May, or if too many holiday days have already been taken.
+However, if this is unavoidable, then a permission form needs to be obtained from the office.
+The head teacher will be unable to give permission if this coincides with your child’s SATs tests (year 2 and year 6 only) which take place in May.
+Absence from school will only be authorised in extreme circumstances in line with Government guidelines.

 If a holiday is taken without request or authorisation, a Penalty Notice Fine may be issued to the Parents/Carers on their return or your child may be removed from the school’s register.